reduxjs/redux/docs/introduction/LearningResources.md

 - **Reactive Redux State with RxJS**
   https://ivanjov.com/reactive-redux-state-with-rxjs/
-  Describes the concept of "Reactive PRogramming" and the RxJS library, and shows how to use redux-observable to fetch data, along with examples of testing.
+  Describes the concept of "Reactive Programming" and the RxJS library, and shows how to use redux-observable to fetch data, along with examples of testing.

 - **Using redux-observable to handle asynchronous logic in Redux**
   https://medium.com/dailyjs/using-redux-observable-to-handle-asynchronous-logic-in-redux-d49194742522